-Note: N represents the number of learners whose primary reason for enrollment was to get a high school diploma or a GED certificate and had taken a CASAS reading test during the program year 2007-08.
+Note: N represents the number of learners whose primary reason for enrollment was to get a H.S.
+Diploma or a GED certificate and had taken a CASAS reading test during the program year 2008-09.

-Earning a high school diploma or GED certificate in one term or within the school year may not be a realistic goal for many learners enrolled in ASE/GED.
+Earning a H.S.
+Diploma or GED certificate in one term or within the school year may not be a realistic goal for many learners enrolled in ASE/GED.
 A substantial percentage of these new entrants have low skill levels.
-Among the 4,029 ESL learners,

-67.5 percent of those who indicated obtaining a high school diploma or GED within one year as their primary goal scored at 220 or below on a CASAS pretest.
-A scale score at or below 220 indicates a low probability of achieving a sufficient proficiency level to secure a high school diploma or GED within a program year.
-As shown in Figure 17, only 9.4 percent of those enrolled in ASE/GED classes were at or below a CASAS 220.
-However, these 2,441 learners comprising this 9.4 percent might have been better served by placement in a level of ABE that would meet their more immediate needs for English and basic skills improvement.
-This also may be true for many of the 8,573 (33.1 percent) learners in ASE/GED scoring between 221 and 235 on a CASAS reading pretest.
-Those scoring at the higher end of the range would have a better chance of attaining their goal of a high school diploma than those scoring at the lower end.
+Among the 3,809 ESL learners, 63.6 percent of those who indicated obtaining a H.S.
+Diploma or GED within one year as their primary goal scored at 220 or below on a CASAS pretest.
+A scale score at or below 220 indicates a low probability of achieving a sufficient proficiency level to secure a H.S.
+Diploma or GED within a program year.
+As shown in Figure 17, only 8.6 percent of those enrolled in ASE/GED classes were at or below a CASAS 220.
+However, these 2,477 learners comprising this 8.6 percent might have been better served by placement in a level of ABE that would meet their more immediate needs for English and basic skills improvement.
+This also may be true for many of the 9,200 (32.2 percent) learners in ASE/GED scoring between 221 and 235 on a CASAS reading pretest.
+Those scoring at the higher end of the range would have a better chance of attaining their goal of a H.S.
+Diploma than those scoring at the lower end.